stephan-double-u/cross-language-validation-schema/README.md

 # TL;DR
 The purpose of this _JSON Schema_ is to describe _complex validation rules_, independent of a specific programming language.
-The resulting JSON documents are intended to be used in applications that involve multiple components possibly written in different programmming languages where the rules have to be validated in several components, e.g. in a frontend written in ES6 and a backend written in Java.
+The resulting JSON documents are intended to be used in applications that involve multiple components possibly written in different programming languages where the rules have to be validated in several components, e.g. in a frontend written in ES6 and a backend written in Java.
 Nevertheless, an implementation for that schema can also be used usefully on its own e.g. in a Java backend.

 One objective is to apply the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) even for validation rules, according to the motto "define once, validate everywhere".

-Of cause this requires the implementation of generic validators as well as the implementation of JSON _producers_ resp.
+Of course this requires the implementation of generic validators as well as the implementation of JSON _producers_ resp.
 JSON _consumers_ for valid JSON documents in the programming languages that are involved.

 E.g. with the [CLV Java implementation](https://github.com/stephan-double-u/cross-language-validation-java)
 for this
 schema a quite complex validation rule that involves conditions that are logically linked by AND and OR can be defined like this:
 ```java
 public class AnyClass {
     static final ValidationRules<Article> articleRules = new ValidationRules<>(Article.class);